Fort Lauderdale, Florida

 Warm weather, pristine beaches, historic attractions, museums and vast dining options make Fort Lauderdale a highly appealing city to visit.
 Once a spring break destination for college students, Fort Lauderdale now attracts a more sophisticated tourist due to its variety of cultural, historical, and social activities.

 In the downtown area, Las Olas Boulevard is a popular spot for visitors.
 Points of interest along this one mile stretch include the Broward Center for the Performing Arts, the Museum of Discovery and Science and the Museum of Art, all of which are wheelchair accessible.
-Visitors can stop in the numerous art galleries, restaurants, outdoor cafes and boutiques that line the way.
-All sidewalks and street corners comply with ADA requirements for wheelchair access.
+With a scooter rental or other special needs equipment rental, you can stop in the numerous art galleries, restaurants, outdoor cafes and boutiques that line the way.
+All sidewalks and street corners comply with ADA requirements and are special needs wheelchair accessible.

-Fort Lauderdale’s Port Everglades is also one of the busiest cruise ports in the world.
-Port Everglades has more than 5,300 ships call at Port Everglades in a year.
+Fort Lauderdale’s port of call, Port Everglades, is also one of the busiest cruise ports in the world.
+More than 5,300 ships call at Port Everglades in a year.
 Carnival, Celebrity, Costa, Holland America, Princess, Regent Seven Seas, Royal Caribbean and Seabourn all sail from Fort Lauderdale.
-To secure your wheelchair, scooter or other special needs rental, please contact Special Needs Group.
+To secure your special needs wheelchair, special equipment, scooter rental, or other equipment rentals in Fort Lauderdale, please contact Special Needs Group.